PRIVACY RIGHTS POLICY

 Data subjects have a right to require the Company to erase certain personal data if particular conditions are satisfied.
 The Company is legally obligated to comply with a request to delete personal data if: the data is no longer needed for the original purpose and no new lawful purpose exists for continued processing; the lawful basis for processing is consent of the data subject and such consent is withdrawn; the data subject exercises his or her right to object to the Company’s processing of his or her personal data, and the Company has no overriding grounds for processing the data; the personal data is processed unlawfully; or erasure of the data is necessary to comply with applicable laws.
 In addition, if the Company has passed on personal data to a third party, a data subject also has a right to oblige the Company to tell those third parties that the information should be erased.
 The right to erasure is not absolute.
-Even if a data subject falls into one of the categories described above, the Company is entitled to reject the data subject’s request and continue processing data if such processing is: necessary to comply with legal obligations; necessary to establish, exercise or defend legal claims; or is necessary for scientific use, etc. all subject to applicable laws.
+Even if a data subject falls into one of the categories described above, the Company is entitled to reject the data subject’s request and continue processing data if such processing is: necessary to comply with legal obligations; necessary to establish, exercise or defend legal claims; or is necessary for scientific research, etc.; necessary to perform a contract between you and us; necessary to detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, or prosecute those responsible for that activity; necessary to debug to identify and repair errors that impair existing intended functionality; and to enable solely internal uses that are reasonably aligned with your expectations based on the our relationship with you - all subject to applicable laws.

 A data subject may limit the purposes for which the Company may process its personal data.
 The Company’s processing activities may be restricted if: the accuracy of the data is contested; processing is unlawful and data subject requests restriction instead of erasure; the Company no longer needs the data for its original purpose, but the data is still required to establish, exercise or defend legal rights; or consideration of overriding grounds in the context of an erasure request.